 We are approaching peak prickly pear season.

-Called "tunas" in Spanish, these deep, purple red fruits are usually ripe in late August and early September, Norman says.
+Called "tunas" in Spanish, the deep, purple red fruits are usually ripe in late August and early September, says Sonya Norman, public programs coordinator for the Arizona-Sonora Desert Museum.

 Removed of spines and strained into juice, prickly pear fruit is often used to make syrups, jellies, candies and more.
 You can also eat them fresh, Norman adds.